 We present to you Oxford and Cambridge!Enquire about Experience

 Famous as one of England’s great university towns, Oxford is about halfway between the Cotswolds and the Chilterns which makes it the perfect base for luxury English countryside holidays.
 If you are on a limited timeline though, you might not want to travel too far from town.
 In this case we have a plan of what you won’t want to miss!

 Let’s say you arrive Friday evening at your hotel.
 We recommend something elegant, like the Old Bank Hotel in Oxford’s high street.
 Make sure you book ‘The Room with a View’, so that you can sip your morning coffee overlooking the cobbled streets and historic architecture of the University Church of St Mary the Virgin, opposite.

-From this central location you are in prime position to make Saturday your own, exploring the streets, maybe taking in a walking tour, or the famous Oxford university campuses famous for its art, politics and culture programmes.
+From this central location you are in a prime position to make Saturday your own, exploring the streets, maybe taking in a walking tour, or the famous Oxford university campuses famous for their art, politics and culture programmes.
 You can even go punting!

 Let Sunday be something different though, something you haven’t tried before.
 We recommend an amazing champagne hot air balloon ride across Oxfordshire countryside and afternoon tea for two on the river, as you softly cruise by boat to see the sights by water.

 Oxford has several Michelin starred restaurants very close to town, so weekends are definitely for dining out in style.